aakashlpin/kha-ching/README.md

 ## Using the application

 - Bookmark the URL, or save it to your homescreen.
 You'd need it every trading day!
-- Zerodha automatically expires the authentication token required to access their APIs at around 7.35am.
-So you'd need to login on this app every day after 7.45am for the system to save your new access token.
+- Zerodha automatically expires the authentication token required to access the APIs at around 7.35am.
+You're required to login to this app every day after 7.45am to generate a new access token.
 - Once logged in, you'd need to setup your trades for the day. **This needs to be done everyday!**. *Trades setup after market hours will fail the next day as the API access token would have expired.*

-### Daily 12.30 trade

-Run your daily NF and BNF ATM straddles at any time of the day.
-Best run daily at 12.30pm.
-### Expiry and pre-expiry day trade

-Sell an ATM straddle and an OTM strangle on NF in 1:2 ratio.
-Ideally run on Wednesdays and Thursdays at anytime between 9.20-9.30am.

-### Directional Option selling trade

-Sell directional BNF option based on BNF futures supertrend direction.
-Then trail the SL basis supertrend value on the option strike.
-Strategy built and popularised by [Vishal Mehta on Youtube](https://www.youtube.com/watch?v=bj6hVKjweZ8).
 ## Data and Security

 - All access tokens are saved via a first-party cookie in your browser and are encrypted via the `SECRET_COOKIE_PASSWORD` environment variable.
 Whatever you do, **DO NOT** share this with anyone!